Skip to Content

 1. Use the highest pressure on your hose attachment to remove as much of the debris and grit as you can from the bird bath.

-2. Scrub the basin with the scrubbing brush to remove the grime residue, some stains will still remain.
+2. Scrub the basin with a scrubbing brush to remove the grime residue.
+Some stains may remain.

-4. Cover with the black bag and leave in the sun for 15-20 minutes.
-The heat of the sun will warm the water inside the black plastic and clean the bird bath for you.
+6. Leave the black plastic bag on the bird bath, in the sun for 15-20 minutes.
+The sun's heat will warm the water inside the bag and clean the bird bath for you.

-5. Remove the bag.
-If any reside and stains remain, replace for a bit longer.
+8. If any residue and stains remain, replace the black bag for a bit longer.

-8. Smell.
-If any Bleach odor is present, rinse some more.
-You don't want any residue of bleach to remain in the bird bath.
+11. Smell the bird bath.
+If any bleach odor is present, rinse more.
+You don't want any residue of bleach to remain in the bird bath, for the health of the birds.

-9. Allow the bird bath to dry in the sun for 5-10 minutes or so.
-This will help to disinfect.
+12. Allow the bird bath to dry in the sun for 5-10 minutes.

-10. Fill the bird bath with water and welcome the birds back.
+13. Fill the bird bath with fresh water and welcome the birds back.

 Share on Social Media